always, dragging your fingers into

 notion of being alive and alone.

-Sarah Trajcevska, Body Jigsaw
+written by Sarah Trajcevska, Body Jigsaw

 I get strange when I am near you, I see